-Charlie's body has now been discovered in the morgue, and when Addie walks in, she collapses in grief.
+Charlie’s body has been indentified in the morgue, and when Addie walks in, she collapses in grief.
 Chan tries to make peace with her.
 Chan wants Charlie to remain in New York but Addie wants him buried in Kansas City.
 Soon Doris and Rebecca are there, and the women argue over where he is to be buried.

 Addie, his three wives, and Dizzy sing of their love for Charlie.